Araf01/asl-video-pipeline/README.md

 To reproduce the per‑frame JSONs yourself, you must:

-Obtain the ASL‑Citizen data directly from Microsoft Research under their terms and use createOpenPose.py under scripts folder.
+Obtain the ASL‑Citizen data directly from Microsoft Research under their terms and use createOpenPose.py in scripts folder.

 Place the resulting all_processed_poses.pkl into the data/ folder.